• Recipes

 If you aren't a fan of the combination of chocolate and hazelnut, you can make an easy chocolate filling for these beignets!
 Just heat 1 cup heavy cream until hot, then pour the hot cream over 2 cups of milk or dark chocolate chips.

 Allow to sit for 10 minutes to melt the chocolate chips, then whisk until smooth.
 If needed, heat for 15-second increments in the microwave.
 Let the mixture cool to room temperature, then pipe into your beignets!
+Or you can whip up a batch of my Chocolate Fudge Frosting and use that!

 Chocolate Beignets Calories